OswaldRijo/go-transparent-cache/README.md

 The solution presented here was developed in golang and has involved concepts such as concurrency and parallelism to optimize some expensive process in matter of time.
-As an example, I decide to build a pretty simple server just to show you how the cache developed will behave, and why did I decide that? just for fun! why not right? :D
+As an example, I decide to build a pretty simple server just to show you how the cache developed will behave, and why did I decide that? just for fun! why not right?

 Further in the text, is explained how to run the tests case and how to deploy the example app to see the cache library in action

 ### Pre-requisites